 Cordwood Conference Papers 2011

-Available at the Online Cordwood Bookstore in both print and ebook format.
+Available at the Online Cordwood Bookstore in ebook format.

 Dr Kris (black jacket) leads the way.

-(Below) Pictures of the double wall and strawbale wall home of Clint and Cindy Cannon in Antelope Valley Manitoba.
+(Below) Pictures and drawings of the double wall and strawbale wall home of Clint and Cindy Cannon in Antelope Valley Manitoba.

 Should you wish to learn how to build a cordwood cottage, cabin or home, please visit www.cordwoodconstruction.org While you are there, click on the pictures, read the brief articles, check out the latest workshops and newsletter and if you are interested click on the Online Bookstore to see all the cordwood literature available in print and ebook format.